tum-ens/pyGRETA/doc/user_manual.rst

 * Population and the population buffer masking
 * Area

-All these maps are needed before the potential or timeseries modules can be used for a specific spatial scope.
+All these maps are needed before the potential or time series modules can be used for a specific spatial scope.

 Example:
 - Example of each map